NRS 202.595 is the Nevada law that makes it a crime to recklessly endanger others’ safety. The statute states:

 - Mistaken identity.
 Perhaps a crime did occur but the cop simply arrested the wrong person.

 Penalties for reckless endangerment in Nevada under 202.595

 The punishments a Clark County court may impose for a Las Vegas reckless endangerment conviction depend upon the severity of the incident.
-As long as no one sustained substantial bodily harm in Nevada (NRS 0.060) or got killed from the alleged offense, reckless endangerment is treated as a gross misdemeanor carrying:
+As long as no one sustained substantial bodily harm (NRS 0.060) or got killed from the alleged offense, reckless endangerment is treated as a gross misdemeanor carrying: